-The good: It comes with a decent price tag, which is one of the reasons why it’s so popular.
-It’s lightweight, flexible, easy to coil and to uncoil, easy to store and it lays flat.
+The good: It comes with a decent price tag, it’s lightweight, flexible, easy to coil and uncoil, easy to store and it lays flat.

 The durability is decent, considering how light and soft it is.
 Easy to maneuver and comes with high-quality fittings.
-It comes in 50′ and 100′ length.
+It comes in 50′ and 100′ lengths.

-The bad: it tangles pretty easy, it has the tendency to kink and stick to itself.
+The bad: it tangles pretty easily, and it has the tendency to kink and stick to itself.

-There are so many options out there, different materials, brands, lengths, diameters – and if you’re new to air tools world, it can be difficult to know which option is the best for you.
-We hope we can help you with this article.
-Below you’ll find our buying guide and our favorite air-hoses for roofers, and framers who work at heights.
+There are so many options out there, different materials, brands, lengths, and diameters – and if you’re new to the air tools world, it can be difficult to know which option is the best for you.

-Rubber air hoses have been around for a long time and they’re still the number one choice when it comes to “on the ground” work.
-Rubber hoses are strong, durable and can be dragged over rough surfaces.
+Rubber air hoses have been around for a long time and they are still the number one choice when it comes to “on-the-ground” work because they are strong, durable, and can be dragged over rough surfaces.

-Sturdy yet flexible, rubber air hoses are easy to coil and to store without taking too much space.
+Sturdy yet flexible, rubber air hoses are easy to coil and store without taking up too much space.

-Unlike PVC, rubber hoses can be repaired with ease when they get too much wear or have leaks.
+Unlike PVC, rubber hoses can be repaired with ease when they have too much wear or leaks.

-Rubber air hoses retain their flexibility even during colder temperatures.
+Rubber air hoses retain their flexibility even in colder temperatures.

 A downside: they’re heavy!
 That’s usually not an issue if you’re using them on short distances and on the ground.

-But for roofers or framers doing work at height, heavy air-hoses are a huge problem.
+For roofers or framers doing work at height, heavy air hoses are a huge problem.

 PVC air hoses are the cheapest option available on the market.
-Don’t expect more than a decent quality, you get what you pay for.
+Don’t expect more than decent quality because you get what you pay for.
 A PVC hose comes with some advantages and many disadvantages.

 The good: it’s light and strong.
-The best thing about PVC hoses is that they’re lightweight, with 30-40% lighter than rubber.
+The best thing about PVC hoses is that they are lightweight, about 30-40% lighter than rubber.
 This comes in handy in many situations.
 They’re strong and designed to take abuse.

 The bad: hard to coil and uncoil, almost impossible to lay flat, awful in cold temperatures, stiff, hard to repair.